-The first is a renovation and addition to the Laurel Oaks Career Campus in Wilmington.
-Construction will join two buildings together, providing better security and safety for students as well as increasing usable indoor space for new offices, collaboration spaces, and gathering space.
+Construction and renovations made possible by the 2018 passage of a continuing levy moved forward.
+Construction at the Laurel Oaks Career Campus in Wilmington joins two buildings together, providing better security and safety for students as well as increasing usable indoor space for new offices, collaboration spaces, and gathering space.
 Other additions will provide labs and classrooms for new programs, as the campus enrollment continues to increase.
 The total cost of the project is estimated at \$42 million.
+Construction will be completed in fall 2021.
 The last major renovation to this campus was done in the early 1990s.